bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-12-01-little-women.md

 For women, carving out any individualistic path, particularly an artistic life, has been perilous in any era.
 But that’s also why Jo hit home so hard with Gerwig.
 ‘There’s a rebel spirit contained in Jo, and a hope for a life beyond what your gender dictates that is completely exciting to us still,’ says Gerwig.
 ‘She’s this girl with a boy’s name who wants to write, and she’s ambitious and she’s angry and she’s so many different things that we identify with.
 It’s like she allowed us to be free.’
 **Production notes**
 <br>
-<![endif]-->

-**Little Women**
+**LITTLE WOMEN**
 _Directed by_: Greta Gerwig
-©: Columbia Pictures Industries Inc.,

-Monarchy Enterprises S.à.r.l.,

-Regency Entertainment (USA) Inc
+©: Columbia Pictures Industries Inc., Monarchy Enterprises S.à.r.l., Regency Entertainment (USA) Inc
 _a_ Pascal Pictures _production_
-_Presented by_: Columbia Pictures,
+_Presented by_: Columbia Pictures, Regency Enterprises
-Regency Enterprises
 _Tax_: New York State Governor’s Office for Motion Picture & Television Development’s Post Production Credit Program
 _Executive Producers_: Adam Merims, Evelyn O’Neill, Rachel O’Connor, Arnon Milchan
-_Produced by_: Amy Pascal, Denise Di Novi,
+_Produced by_: Amy Pascal, Denise Di Novi, Robin Swicord

-Robin Swicord
 _Unit Production Manager_: Adam Merims
 _Production Supervisor_: Damiana Kamishin
 _Production Co-ordinator_: Hannah Roble
 _Production Accountant_: Thomas Bianco
-_Location Managers_: Douglas Dresser,
+_Location Managers_: Douglas Dresser, Timothy Gorman
-Timothy Gorman
 _Post-production Supervisor_: Catherine Farrell
 _1st Assistant Director_: Jonas Spaccarotelli
 _2nd Assistant Director_: Katie Valovcin
 _Script Supervisor_: Anna Rane
-_Casting by_: Francine Maisler,
+_Casting by_: Francine Maisler, Kathleen Driscoll-Mohler
-Kathleen Driscoll-Mohler
 _Extras Casting_: Kendall Cooper
 _Written for the Screen by_: Greta Gerwig
 _Based on the novel by_: Louisa M. Alcott